3 Best Nebulizers Currently Available on Amazon (June 2026 Update)

 Updated

 I’ll be unusually candid in this 2026 update: the Amazon US nebulizer category has been gutted over the last 18 months, and most of what we recommended in our 2025 review is no longer buyable.
 Philips Respironics, under an FDA consent decree since January 2024, halted all US CPAP, BiPAP, and nebulizer sales — they are not selling in the US consumer channel at all.
 Following an FDA warning letter in March 2025 that classified Amazon FBA as “active distribution” of Class II medical devices, Amazon enforced its restricted-products policy more strictly, and OMRON’s nebulizer line, PARI Medical’s portable and desktop compressors, DeVilbiss nebulizers, and Drive Medical units were largely removed from Amazon direct-to-consumer listings.
-The previous generic category leaders — APOWUS, Naweti, Swirler, and most of the 4,000-5,000-review machines that dominated this category in 2024-2025 — are also delisted or “currently unavailable” with no return date.
-I rebuilt this guide from scratch in June 2026 against what is actually buyable on Amazon US today, and was honest enough to publish three products rather than pad to seven with low-quality or unbuyable options.
+The previous generic category leaders — the 4,000-5,000-review APOWUS, Naweti, and Swirler machines that dominated this category in 2024-2025 — were all delisted.
+APOWUS has since returned under brand-new May-2026 SKUs (two of which are picks below), but with the review history wiped to single and double digits.
+I rebuilt this guide from scratch against what is actually buyable on Amazon US today, and was honest enough to publish three products rather than pad to seven with low-quality or unbuyable options.

 That said: nebulization is not optional for patients with asthma, COPD, cystic fibrosis, or bronchiectasis.
 Aerosolized bronchodilators delivered through a nebulizer reach lower airways that metered-dose inhalers struggle to penetrate, and for patients with acute exacerbations or pediatric asthma where MDI coordination is poor, a nebulizer is often the most reliable delivery method.
 Patients managing their breathing should also consider pairing their nebulizer with a pulse oximeter to monitor blood oxygen saturation during and after treatments — a simple way to confirm that nebulization has achieved its intended bronchodilatory effect.
 To interpret those SpO2 readings in the right context (COPD baseline shifts the bands by ~5%), see our free pulse oximeter reading chart, which logs readings and exports a clinician-ready PDF for your next pulmonology visit.